Edited by Sci-Fi Christian and QueenofKlaroline

 "Actually, her presence isn't necessary for an invitation.
 I visited her here once before about a town matter.
 My request rather is for you.
 Ms. Forbes, will you allow me into your home?"

-Elijah had been in her house before?
+Elijah was in her house before?
 Caroline processed this strange bit of information.
 She sometimes forgot how involved her mother was in the supernatural elements of Mystic Falls.

 His quiet, mannered voice brought to her attention her rudeness at leaving him standing outside waiting for her answer.
 "It's Caroline.
 And, yes.
 Do come in."